 When you apply for Trading account to a Broker, Trading account and Demat account will be opened simultaneously as it is one without the other is useless for investing in shares in India.

 Demat account is just like a bank account.
 Bank account hold your money safely and keep all transactions record and here Demat account hold your Shares and these shares will reflect in Portfolio.

-You cannot hold shares in physical form or store them physically.
-They have to be in Dematerialized state or Demat state.
+You cannot hold shares in physical form or store them physically after DEMAT introduction by SEBI.
+They have to be in Dematerialized state or Demat state as per existing rules by SEBI.
 A Demat account does that for you.